alexandrunastase/fedora-dev-machine/README.md

 ## Fedora Workstation provisioning using Ansible

- Note: The playbook was tested only on Fedora 31.
+Note: The playbook is tested and optimized for Fedora Workstation 32.

 ### What the playbook does: